VioletHarmon2002/weatherStationproject/docs/system_architecture.md

 ## Introduction

-The System Architecture document serves as a comprehensive guide to understanding the intricate design of my IoT project.
-This document is like a map that shows how all the different parts of my project fit together and work as a team.
-In this project, we're using cool gadget like the WeMOS D1 to collect data from sensors.
-These sensors can measure things like temperature and humidity.
-All this data is then sent to a webserver, where it gets processed and stored in a database.
-The webserver uses PHP scripts to handle the data, and we have a frontend with HTML, CSS, and JavaScript to display the information in a user-friendly way.
-This document also includes a diagram that visually represents the entire system.
-It shows how each part communicates with the others, using arrows to indicate the flow of data.
-By looking at this diagram, you can easily see how everything is connected.
+The document is a guide to understand the complex structure of my IoT project.The document is like a map showing how all the different parts of my project combine with each other and work like a single command.My project uses  gadgets, such as the WEMOS D1 mini, to collect data from sensors.
+These sensors can measure parameters such as temperature and humidity.
+All this data is sent to a web server, where it is processed and stored in a database.
+The web server processes the data using PHP scripts and displays the information in a user-friendly form on the front panel using HTML, CSS and JavaScript.The document also includes a diagram that visually represents the entire system.
+It shows how each part interacts with other parts, using arrows to indicate the data flow.
+Thanks to this diagram, it is easy to understand how everything is interconnected.

 ## Legenda
 - **Square Text Blocks**: Represent hardware and software components.